Blue Air reports profit during the financial year 2019

 - The total revenues for the 12 months remained at a level compared to those of the previous period, of approx. 390 EUR million (without passenger tax);

-- A new management team - whose mandate in full formula began in May 2019
+- A new leadership team - whose full-term term began in May 2019

 - Optimum mix of continuity in Blue Air and experience in the aviation and financial field;